200MB/VALORANT_IN_GAME_TRANSLATOR/README.md

 YOU NEED TO HAVE JAVA INSTALLED IN ORDER TO RUN THIS PROGRAM. specifically java 16 or higher

-before downloading and running the program you have to fill up the parameters that it comes with. this will be a txt file named parameters.txt
+before running the program you have to fill up the parameters that it comes with. this will be a txt file named parameters.txt
 EVERY SINGLE PARAMETER MUST BE FILLED.